Powerlearnproject/se-day1-assignment-barak33/README.md

 - Typically automated, making it easy to run tests frequently.

 # Integration Testing
-Definition: Integration testing focuses on verifying the interactions between different components or modules of a software application to ensure they work together as expected.
+Integration testing focuses on verifying the interactions between different components or modules of a software application to ensure they work together as expected.

 Importance:
 - Detects issues that arise from the interaction between integrated units.